yakuphozdemir/camera-app/README.md

 # camera_v2
-**New Camera App that contains video recording, pausing and continuing, additionly have new interface and less faulty**
+**New Camera App that contains video recording, pausing and continuing and many features, additionly have new interface and less faulty**

   - This is not a update, this a new application.
   - Tttbootstrap is used for new user interface.

+  - There are some steps for improve the app in the commits.
+    - First and second commit is about first version of app.
+    - camera_v2 commit includes new interface and the upper version of first version.
+    - Fourth commit includes new icons about buttons.
+    - In fifth commit flip, contrast, brightness settings were added, default theme is changed.
+In additionly, videos can be opened by using file open button.
+Just images could be opened in before versions however you can just open images and videos.
+If you try to open another type file, you face error message.
+    - In the sixth commit, voice recording feature is added in video record.

+**Important: Multiprocessing, thereading or ascynio is not used for voice recording.
+Therefore there are optimization and stabilization problems in the program.
+Recommended to use fifth commit.**

 ### Contact
 - Yakup Hüseyin Özdemir